Our daughter was 16 when she started lobbying hard for a tattoo. Our quick, easy answer was an unequivocal, “NO!”

 Luckily for us though, our daughter is a rule-follower.
 In the case of the much sought after tattoo, we knew we had a grace period, as we were confident she wouldn’t get one against our will before she was of age.

-Our primary concern, however, was that her desire to get inked might be fleeting, but tattoos are forever.
-We also outlined other concerns for her such as safety, potentially limited employability, and possible regret over design or placement if she were to choose them so young.
+Our primary concern was that her desire to get inked might be fleeting, but tattoos are forever.
+We also outlined other concerns such as safety, potentially limited employability, and possible regret over design or placement if she were to choose them so young.

 To bridge the gap between our firm no and her doggedness, we told her if she still wanted a tattoo once she turned 18, not only would we fully support her decision, but we’d treat her to one for her birthday.
 This was a much more palatable answer and one she accepted.